transformgovsg/landing-zone/src/content/blog/20240101-gds-transformers.md

 April 2024 will mark a pivotal moment as we present Kaki at the Digital Community of Care platform, before the representatives of all three healthcare clusters.
 The team hopes to also partner MSF and SGEnable to extend this empowerment to persons with disabilities and caregivers, ensuring that Kaki becomes a cornerstone of support for every segment of our community.

 ## The purported end of my secondment brought us our second innovation opportunity, ironically.
-Sense is an AI data assistant that allows policy officers to translate natural language into SQL queries
+Sense is an AI data assistant that allows policy officers to translate natural language into SQL queries.

 ![The Sense Team](https://rogueteacher.me/images/transformgovsg/IMG_3925.JPG)